PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 compatible adjacent unconsumed-result cluster before production changes.
 Keep all validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.

+## Inherited shared-late successor contract repair

+The broader signature-characterization gate exposed a stale test-only successor constant.
+It still named the removed `late_binary_repair_tensor_count` snapshot, while the earlier late-binary decision extraction replaced that boundary with `_late_binary_repair_requires_reconciliation`.

+The constant now follows the existing production boundary.
+The focused file is `13 passed in 0.56s`; no production behavior or 128/128 store entry changed.
+Commit and push this repair separately, then resume the boundary-signature characterization.
+Continue with commits and pushes only; never create, update, or reopen a pull request.